 Advice to Authors

-If you are an author submitting a paper for publication in EJOLTs, then you are a professional practitioner who has engaged in Living Educational Theory Research.
+If you are an author submitting a paper for publication in EJOLTs, then you are a professional practitioner who is engaging in Living Educational Theory Research.

 Developing a scholarly account of your enquiry for public scrutiny is a crucial component of Living Educational Theory Research.
 By creating a journal paper that is published you fulfill one of your responsibilities as a professional practitioner, which is to contribute to the growth of global knowledge.
 You are making a contribution to a worldwide community of values-driven practitioners, as you disseminate the findings and insights developed through your enquiry.